MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 > [!IMPORTANT]
 > See the following important Information about configuring and working with the Maintenance Schedule feature:
-> - You can change when a running schedule will end, but the change will only apply to the schedule that is running.
+> - You can change when a running schedule will end, but the change will only apply to the schedule that's running.
 If you want to edit the end time for future runs of that schedule, you must first stop the schedule and then apply your changes.
 >
 > - With Operations Manager 2019 UR2, the furthest time is taken when a maintenance schedule is changed.
 See [detailed example](#furthest-end-time-during-schedule-overlap).
 >
-> - While creating or editing a maintenance schedule, you cannot include more than 216 Objects at a time.
+> - While creating or editing a maintenance schedule, you can't include more than 216 Objects at a time.
 If the number of objects exceeds 216, the following error message appears:
 >  **The client has been disconnected from the server.
 Please call ManagementGroup.Reconnect() to reestablish the connection.**
 >
->   To include more than 216 objects, create  a single or multiple [groups](manage-create-manage-groups.md) with all of the objects you would like to add to the maintenance schedule, and then create or edit a maintenance schedule targeting the group(s).
-You cannot include more than 216 group objects at a time.
+>   To include more than 216 objects, create a single or multiple [groups](manage-create-manage-groups.md) with all the objects you would like to add to the maintenance schedule, and then create or edit a maintenance schedule targeting the group(s).
+You can't include more than 216 group objects at a time.
 >
 >
 > - The time zone specified for the Windows computer hosting the Management Server role will be applied to the maintenance schedule.
 >
-> - Changes to accommodate daylight savings time are not automatically applied to maintenance schedules.
+> - Changes to accommodate daylight savings time aren't automatically applied to maintenance schedules.
 You must manually edit the schedule to adjust for daylight savings time.
 >
 > - You can get historical data for when a monitored entity went into maintenance mode by querying the MaintenanceModeHistory table in the Operations Manager database.
 >